HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 Physics Notes: SOUND 3.
 Hearing and displaying frequencies with a CRO

-SOUND 3.
-Sound waves: The ear, human hearing, displaying sound wave frequencies on a cathode ray oscilloscope screen (CRO), recognising relative differences in pitch-frequency and amplitude-loudness - human voices or musical notes
+SOUND Part 3.
+Sound waves: The ear, human hearing, displaying sound waves on a cathode ray oscilloscope screen (CRO) and calculating frequency, recognising relative differences in pitch-frequency and amplitude-loudness, human voices or musical notes

 INDEX of physics notes on SOUND